Class: Time

 The Time class.
 Time settings are applied in general for each page using Highcharts.setOptions, or individually for each Chart item through the time options set.

-The Time object is available from Highcharts.Chart#time, which refers to Highcharts.time if no individual time settings are applied.
+The Time object is available from Highcharts.Chart#time, which refers to Highcharts.time unless individual time settings are applied for each chart.

 Parameters: